kosirjm/Portfolio/Portfolio/Assembly/README.md

 FILES
 ---------------------------
+* **Programs (Folder)** - Contains all assembly programs
-**Hello World** - This is a simple hello world program in assembly.
+	* **Hello World** - This is a simple hello world program in assembly.

-**Multiples** - This is a simple assembly program which multiples two numbers which are given by user input.
+	* **Multiples** - This is a simple assembly program which multiplies two numbers which are given by user input.
 With each iteration of the loop the number is printed out until the completion of the multiplication.

-**Greater Than** - This assembly program takes in two inputs from the user and returns the one which is greater than the other.
+	* **Greater Than** - This assembly program takes in two inputs from the user and returns the one which is greater than the other.

-**Atoi1** - This is a simple program which turns a entered string into an integer.
+	* **Atoi1** - This is a simple program which turns a entered string into an integer.

-**Palindrome** - This program takes a string inputted by a user and lets you know if it is a palindrome or n
+	* **Palindrome** - This program takes a string inputted by a user and lets you know if it is a palindrome or not